 - In Scotland, and parts of Wales and northern England, cake took on the specific meaning of ‘a thick, hard biscuit made from oatmeal’.

 - The world’s largest wedding cake weighed 15,032 lb and was made by chefs at the Mohegan Sun Hotel and Casino, Uncasville, CT in February 2004.

-- Birthdays used to be celebrated quite differently, as the first birthday cake was originally a cake given as an offering on a person’s birthday.
+- The first birthday cake was originally a cake given as an offering on a person’s birthday.
 The first reference to ‘birthday cake’ came in 1785.

 - During the 17th century, in England, people believed that keeping fruitcakes under the pillow of those who are unmarried will give them sweet dreams about their fiancee.

 Try out this tasty cake recipe from The Sugar Cube food cart in Portland Oregon.